Brooks Conrad: San Diego Padres

-On January 4, 2014, Conrad and the Padres agreed to a minor league deal that did not include a spring training invite.
-Conrad appeared in 13 games with the major league club, batting .100 with 1 HR.
-The Padres designated Conrad for assignment on August 19, 2014.
-He was released on August 21.
+On January 4, 2014, Conrad and the San Diego Padres agreed to a minor league contract that did not include a spring training invitation.
+Conrad appeared in 13 games with the major league club, hitting .100 with one home run.
+The Padres designated Conrad for assignment on August 19.
+He was released by the organization on August 21.

-Later career
+New York Mets

 Conrad joined the Sugar Land Skeeters for spring training on April 3, 2015.
-He signed a minor league contract with the New York Mets on April 25, 2015.
+He signed a minor league contract with the New York Mets on April 25.
+In 83 appearances for the Triple-A Las Vegas 51s, Conrad slashed .194/.280/.319 with six home runs and 40 RBI.
+He elected free agency following the season on November 6.

+Sugar Land Skeeters

 Conrad signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball, an independent baseball league.
+In 20 games for the Skeeters, he hit .161/.329/.242 with one home run and five RBI.
+Conrad was released by Sugar Land on June 23, 2016.

-He was released on June 23, 2016.
-In December 2016, Conrad signed a minor league contract with the Kansas City Royals.
+On December 24, 2016, Conrad signed a minor league contract with the Kansas City Royals.
+However, he never appeared in a game for the organization.

 Coaching career

 Conrad began his coaching career as the manager of the Burlington Royals in 2018.
 He was named as the manager for the Lexington Legends, the Royals' Low-A affiliate at the time, for the 2019 season.
 The Legends won the 2019 SAL championship, and Conrad remained the manager at Lexington through the 2020 season.
 Conrad was named manager of the Columbia Fireflies in 2021.
 Conrad became manager of the Quad Cities River Bandits, the Royals' High-A affiliate, before the 2022 season.
+On January 17, 2025, Conrad was promoted to serve as the manager of the Double-A Northwest Arkansas Naturals.